 I am happy to provide syllabi for these and other courses previously taught.

 This course will revisit the history of contemporary art in the Americas through the lens of settler colonialism.
 It takes its cue from a provocation: that settler colonialism shares certain structural similarities with the discourses and art practices identified with conceptual art, institutional critique, and postmodernism.
 Unlike other forms of imperialism, such as mercantile and plantation colonialism, "settler colonialism" describes a set of practices by which one population displaces another within a particular territory.
 An ongoing historical condition, settler colonialism is characterized by territorial expansion, historical erasure, information control, and cultural streamlining or assimilation.
 This course will consider to what extent similar processes can be seen in practices of artistic appropriation that gained popularity alongside postmodern discourse, or the forms spatial expansiveness taken up under the banner of postminimalism.
-Throughout the semester, we will study critiques of colonialism and contemporary art discourse authored by Indigenous and non-Indigenous scholars and artists, primarily between the 1970s and the 1990s.
-In addition to reevaluating canonical strains of contemporary art through the lens of colonialism, we will also examine the work of Indigenous, Native American, and First Nations artists who sought to subvert postmodernism's colonial heritage through artistic strategies like allegory and irony.
+Throughout the semester, we will study critiques of contemporary art discourse authored by Indigenous scholars and artists from the 1970s to the 1990s, when artists themselves observed similarities between settler colonial epistemes and conceptual, postminimal, and postmodern tendencies.
+Equally, we will examine the work of Indigenous, Native American, and First Nations artists who sought to subvert postmodernism's colonial heritage through artistic strategies like allegory and irony.
 Across these cases, we will develop an understanding of how settler colonialism has adapted to the contemporary era, while also gaining insight into strategies of resistance.
-In addition to closely studying works of art, we will read foundational literature in Indigenous studies by scholars such as Lee Maracle, Vine Deloria Jr., Paul Chaat Smith, Gerald Vizenor, Linda Tuhiwai Smith, and Pia Arke.

 The territories we now call North America encompass the ancestral homelands of hundreds of distinct Native American nations, whose citizens continue to live and thrive in every region of the continent.
 This course offers an introduction to select histories of art from these lands.
 From Anishinaabe quillwork to Inuit storyknife drawings, and from a Tsėhésenėstsestȯtse-language billboard in Times Square to a tent carved from Athenian marble, we will study cases from disparate regions and periods that demonstrate the diversity and vitality of Indigenous art.